*PRECAUTIONS IN EFFECT*

-In addition, William Newton Hospital requests visitors exhibiting one or more of the following symptoms stay home:
+To protect our patients, providers and the public, William Newton Hospital asks hospital and clinic visitors exhibiting one or more of the following symptoms to stay home:

 - Sore throat